gina-alaska/alaska_affordable_energy_model-data/goals_community.md

       1. export 'community goals' tab as goals_regional.csv

 ### Source File
   * Description: Attached are the community and regional goals.
-I would like these to be included on one of the summary pages, but I haven't decided which one yet.
 I will hopefully have feedback on all of the pages today.
 One thing to note is that there is a different regional designation in the Copper River/Chugach region.
 In the regional plans these are in two different regions--the Copper River and the Prince William Sound regions.
   * Filename: community and regional goals 10202016.xlsx
   * Date: 2016-10-20
   * Contact Name: Neil McMahon